qir-alliance/qat/docs/src/DeveloperGuide/ArchitectureOverview.md

 ## Example: Static qubit allocation

-To get a better understanding of the problem at hand, lets examine another
+To get a better understanding of the problem at hand, let us examine another
 example: Qubit allocation.
-As we run our quantum program, we may use a simulator or we may deploy it on one of the hardware efforts.
+As we run our quantum program, we may use a simulator or we may deploy it on one of the hardware providers.
 Depending on whether we are running in one environment or the other, qubits are different entities: In a computer simulation they are often objects.
 They could for instance be allocated on the heap in a non-sequential manner.
 In this context, it makes sense to talk about a qubits life time through instructions that allocates and releases them.
-On hardware, on the other hand, qubits are physical entities typically sequentially enumerated from 0 to N. Physical qubits may (or may not) have the constraint some qubits are unavailable to the user.
+On hardware, on the other hand, qubits are physical entities typically sequentially enumerated from 0 to N - 1.
+Physical qubits may (or may not) have the constraint some qubits are unavailable to the user.
 Though not always, hardware may further have the constraint that user can only perform a single measurement at the end of the program execution.
 This means that qubits cannot be reused